geek-cookbook/geek-cookbook/manuscript/recipes/openldap.md

 !!! warning
     **Normally**, we set unique static subnets for every stack you deploy, and put the non-public facing components (like databases) in an dedicated <stack\>_internal network.
 This avoids IP/gateway conflicts which can otherwise occur when you're creating/removing stacks a lot.
 See [my list](/reference/networks/) here.

-    However, you're likely to want to use OpenLdap with KeyCloak, whose JBOSS startup script assumes a single interface, and will crash in a ball of 🔥 if you try to assign multiple interfaces to the container.
+    However, you're likely to want to use OpenLdap with Keycloak, whose JBOSS startup script assumes a single interface, and will crash in a ball of 🔥 if you try to assign multiple interfaces to the container.

-    Since we're going to want KeyCloak to be able to talk to OpenLDAP, we have no choice but to leave the OpenLDAP container on the "traefik_public" network.
+    Since we're going to want Keycloak to be able to talk to OpenLDAP, we have no choice but to leave the OpenLDAP container on the "traefik_public" network.
 We can, however, create **another** overlay network (_auth_internal, see below_), add it to the openldap container, and use it to provide OpenLDAP access to our other stacks.

 Create **another** stack config file (```/var/data/config/openldap/auth.yml```) containing just the auth_internal network, and a dummy container: